Skip to Main Content

 On the day of a scheduled appointment, if there is a delay that prevents services from being delivered, providers or their staff must immediately notify:

-• The chief medical executive (CME), or his or her representative, at the California Department of Corrections and Rehabilitation (CDCR) facility and the facility chief medical officer (FCMO) by phone, if the patient or Department of Juvenile Justice (DJJ) youth is still at the facility.
+- The chief medical executive (CME), or their designee, at the California Department of Corrections and Rehabilitation (CDCR) facility and the facility chief medical officer (FCMO) by phone, if the patient or Department of Juvenile Justice (DJJ)* youth is still at the facility.

 If providers are unable to render scheduled services for reasons other than illness of their staff members, providers must notify California Correctional Health Care Services (CCHCS) at least 24 hours in advance or immediately provide alternative medical service arrangements to avoid disruption of service.